yyjqr/agents-for-smart-life/docs/source/workflows/embedders.md

 * `base_url` - The base URL to use for the model
 * `max_retries` - The maximum number of retries for the request

-### Azure OpenAI

-You can use the following environment variables to configure the Azure OpenAI embedder provider:

-* `AZURE_OPENAI_API_KEY` - The API key to access Azure OpenAI resources
-* `AZURE_OPENAI_ENDPOINT` - The Azure OpenAI endpoint to access Azure OpenAI resources

-The Azure OpenAI embedder provider is defined by the {py:class}`~nat.embedder.azure_openai_embedder.AzureOpenAIEmbedderModelConfig` class.

-* `api_key` - The API key to use for the model
-* `api_version` - The API version to use for the model
-* `azure_endpoint` - The Azure OpenAI endpoint to use for the model
-* `azure_deployment` - The name of the Azure OpenAI deployment to use